erwinmatijsen/django-markdownify/docs/source/settings.rst

 You can change the behavior of Markdownify by adding them to your ``settings.py``.
 All settings are optional and will fall back to default behavior if not specified.

-.. warning:: The settings described here are for version 1 and up.
-The old style settings are deprecated and will be removed in the next release.
+.. warning:: The settings described here are for version 0.9 and up.
+The old style settings are deprecated and will be removed in an upcoming release.
 For reference, you can find the deprecated settings here: :ref:`oldsettings`

 Setup
 -----